These amazing buffalo ribs are cooked on the grill! It's so easy to do, and you'll love the buffalo sauce! Low carb, keto, and LCHF recipe.

 I really wanted to coat them with a delicious low carb buffalo sauce, so while I was in Walmart I also picked up a bottle of Tabasco.

-I read up on ways to cook ribs on the grill – and the most important task was to remove the membrane on the back of the ribs.
+I researched ways to cook ribs on the grill – and the most important task was to remove the membrane on the back of the ribs.
 At first I was daunted by this – but actually it was REALLY easy and only took a minute or two!
 Check out this great video tutorial.

 Once I'd removed the membrane, I seasoned the ribs with salt and pepper (there are SO many other flavors you could use – but I kept things simple).
 Then I placed them on the upper rack of my preheated grill, and placed some kitchen foil underneath the ribs.
 The foil was there to catch any drips and stop them falling into the flames.
 Then I closed the lid – and didn't open it again for one and a half hours!